MihirSPatil/Deep-Reinforcement-Learning-for-Continuous-Control-Docking-of-Autonomous-Underwater-Vehicles/README.md

 #### There are two options for the camera: default_camera and wideangle_camera, checking the input feed on rviz does not show any difference though.
 Also there is a weird white bar that shows up on the camera feed, I have no idea what that is ?

+#### ROS runs on python 2.7 while the DRL libraries run on python 3.5+.
+So I think compatibility is going to be an issue.